Spherical harmonics and point configurations on the sphere: Introduction

-Since any rotation of $Q_0$ with respect to an element in $\mathrm{SO}(3)$ remains a spherical harmonic, for any $p\in\s^2$, there is a Gaussian beam\footnote{In fact, one can find a family of Gaussian beams with pole $p$.
-These functions differ by a phase shift.
-See \cite{Ha} for a detailed discussion.} $Q_p\in\SH_k$ with pole $p$.
-For example, the Gaussian beam
+where $\alpha=\frac\pi2-\phi$ is the angle between $x$ and the equator $G_0=\{\phi=\frac\pi2\}$.
+It follows that $Q_0$ is localized in an $O(N^{-\frac12})$-neighborhood of $G_0$ and decays exponentially in the transverse direction.
+Moreover, $Q_0$ oscillates at frequency $N$ in the counterclockwise direction by the right-hand rule with respect to the north pole $p_0$ (i.e., $\phi=0$), which we call the pole of $Q_0$.
+Since $Q_0$ oscillates along $G_0$ and has Gaussian decay in the transverse direction, it is commonly referred to as a Gaussian beam (or a highest weight spherical harmonic).

-has pole as the south pole $\phi=\pi$ and is orthogonal with $Q_0$.
-(It has the same concentration around the equator $G_0$ as $Q_0$ but propagates in the opposite direction along $G_0$.)
+Any rotation of $Q_0$ by an element of $\SO(3)$ remains a spherical harmonic in $\SH_N$ (and we choose the rotation to be orientation-preserving).
+Thus, for any $p\in\Sb$, there exists a Gaussian beam with pole $p$.
+In fact, there is a family of Gaussian beams sharing the same pole $p$; these functions differ only by a phase shift.
+See Han \cite[Section 2]{Ha1} for a detailed discussion.
+In particular, the Gaussian beam

-By Condition \ref{cond:pt}, there is a collection of points $\{p_j^m\}_{j=1}^m$ which satisfy all properties (i), (ii), (iii).
-However, we only need (i) well-separation and (ii) no clustering around great circles in this section for Theorem \ref{thm:BddSHs}.
-For notational simplicity, we drop the superscript $m$.
-Assign $Q_j$ as a Gaussian beam with pole $p_j$, $j=1,...,m$.
-Write
+has the south pole (i.e., $\phi=\pi$) as its pole and is orthogonal to $Q_0$.
+It exhibits the same localization around the equator $G_0$ as $Q_0$ but oscillates in the opposite direction along $G_0$. \end{ex}